CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

  ![Unauthorized](./_sources_upload.md/4.png)

-This means your login time has expired, please reflash the page, login and try again.<br>
+This means your login time has expired, please reflash the page, log in, and try again.
-~~unless it’s a server problem, you should be able to upload charts again after this.~~

 ## After upload

-If your chart uploaded successfully, you will be moved to this page:
+If your chart is uploaded successfully, you will be moved to this page:

   ![Edit](./_sources_upload.md/5.jpg)